 I strongly believe in the Renaissance principle of the Engaged Spectator.
 To that effect I have adopted a questioning perspective.
 Those that look at my art often find themselves participating in the scenes that confront them and feel called upon to search for answers in their own hearts.
 Some have detected in my works subtle traces of Polish Romanticisms.

-I often incorporate a selective, relevant, symbolic voice of the old masters, which in modern contexts creates an aura of eternal truths about what it means to be human.
-So far I have been most inspired by:
+I often incorporate a selective, relevant, symbolic voice of the old masters who have inspired me.
+This in modern contexts creates an aura of eternal truths about what it means to be human.

 Unlike all my renowned predecessors, I often “dress up” contemporary situations in the “garments” of the past.
 To me the language of Art has a continuity that is timeless.

-As visual art, unlike sequentially processed texts, has a more immediate impact on the spectator and is licensed to address situations in their extreme, since 2011 I have been working on a collection of paintings in support of the Oxford University projects to further reinforce the need for an in-depth understanding of the ethical issues and dilemmas that permeate technological innovation and everyday use of social media.
+Visual art has a more immediate impact on the spectator than sequentially processed texts, and is licensed to address situations in their extreme.
+During the last five years I created, by invitation, a collection of paintings in support of the Oxford University projects to further reinforce the need for an in-depth understanding of the ethical issues and dilemmas that permeate technological innovation and everyday use of social media.

 “The Act of Seeing: Realities in the Making”, a Collaborative Art Event by the Oxford Triptych at the Academic Centre for Artistic Initiatives, AOIA, Poland; live show 27th – 29th September; retrospective 30.09.2016